-- Echeveria Haagai ‘Tolimanensis’
+Echeveria Haagai Tolimanensis

-Native to Mexico, Echeveria haagai ‘Tolimanensis’ is a drought-tolerant plant that is perfect for those who want to add a bit of greenery to their home without having to worry about watering too often.
+This gorgeous variety of echeveria features rich purple leaves that have a blueish tinge.
+Echeveria haagai ‘Tolimanensis’ is a drought-tolerant plant that is perfect for those who want to add a bit of greenery to their home without worrying about watering too often.

 This low-maintenance plant can be placed in direct sunlight or in bright, indirect light and only needs to be watered once every few weeks.